 Avoiding the Probate Process

 The probate process can be time-consuming, taking months and sometimes years to resolve.
-It ties up bank accounts as well as the transfer and sale of property that heirs and beneficiaries may need after the death of a loved one.
-Depending on the estate's complexity, it can also become costly.
+It ties up a person's assets, including bank accounts and other property that heirs and beneficiaries may need after the death of a loved one.
+Depending on the estate's complexity, the legal process in probate court can be costly.

-Time, cost, and inconvenience are good reasons to try to avoid the probate process.
-There are several ways to transfer assets outside of probate proceedings:
+Time, cost, and inconvenience are good reasons to avoid the court-supervised probate process.
+There are several ways to transfer assets so they are not subject to probate proceedings and costly attorney's fees:

 • Deeds for real estate